rollup/rollup/bin/src/help.md

---outro                     Content to insert at end of bundle (inside wrapper) --banner                    Content to insert at top of bundle (outside wrapper) --footer                    Content to insert at end of bundle (outside wrapper) --interop                   Include interop block (true by default)
+--outro                     Content to insert at end of bundle (inside wrapper) --banner                    Content to insert at top of bundle (outside wrapper) --footer                    Content to insert at end of bundle (outside wrapper) --no-interop                Do not include interop block

 Examples: